 It becomes a lifestyle choice.
 I want to be there and fully present for life as much as possible.

-Happy Birthday Charlie Chaplin!
 I saw my first Charlie Chaplin movie this year at the age of 54.
 I was performing in the orchestra for a cinema in concert performance of Modern Times and I’m so glad that it came up on our season schedule because I learned that I LOVE Charlie Chaplin.
-He is
+He is a true genius.
+Of

 I have recently become a huge fan of the artist Banksy.
 Images like the one at the beginning of this post reflect every indescribably de-humanizing aspect of consumerism with dis-arming humor.
 His work invokes an emotion, a depth of understanding, that make words a clumsy vehicle in comparison.
 And his anonymity, his use of public